 Endowed Professorships and Faculty Support

-Distinguished professorships honor the Law School’s leading senior faculty.
+Distinguished professorships honor the school’s leading senior faculty.
 Ordinarily, distinguished professorships are held for the duration of the chair holder's tenure with the Law School.
-The income from endowments of this magnitude makes a substantial contribution to the chair holder's position and helps the Law School reward and retain preeminent teachers and scholars.
+The income from endowments of this magnitude makes a substantial contribution to the chair holder's position and helps the school reward and retain preeminent teachers and scholars.

 Research professorships provide significant summer support for productive scholars.
 Research professorships are usually held for three-year terms.
 Appointments are not based on seniority but on scholarly productivity and contribution to the institution.
 Accordingly, research professorships provide a flexible and meaningful way to recognize, reward, and encourage faculty productivity.

-Endowed lectureships enable the Law School to attract distinguished scholars, practitioners, jurists, and executives to visit the Law School for intensive offerings of two or four weeks' duration.
+Endowed lectureships enable the Law School to attract distinguished scholars, practitioners, jurists, and executives to visit for intensive offerings of two or four weeks' duration.
 The ability to attract outside visitors is increasingly important.
-They are central to the Law School's ability to supplement the core curriculum with short courses in areas of emerging interest, notably including international law and intellectual property.
+They are central to the school's ability to supplement the core curriculum with short courses in areas of emerging interest, notably including international law and intellectual property.
 In most cases, those who offer short courses are interested professionals rather than professional academics, and many are Law School alumni.